rat-nick/film-data-ingestion-pipeline/README.md

     -   `films.py`: Contains functions to fetch film data and genres from TMDB.
 -   `docker-compose.yaml`: Docker Compose configuration to set up the Airflow and PostgreSQL services.
--   `schema.sql`: SQL schema for the `film_metadata` table.
+-   `schema.sql`: SQL schema for the database containing the production data.
--   `.gitignore`: Specifies files and directories to be ignored by Git.
--   `LICENSE`: License information for the project.

 ## Getting Started